mic-max/micmax.pw/_drafts/diy/3d-printing.md

 - Thingiverse is a website dedicated to the sharing of user-created digital design files.

+## Pottery Stamp

+So my friend @yelli_r 's pottery teacher wanted to sign her pottery with a stamp instead of by hand each time.

+So I have the task of designing and printing a 3D stamp meant for clay in exchange for a cool mug!

+This reminds me of (one of) the first time(s) I earned money from programming back in the summer of spring of 2015 someone I was going to be classmates with at University I met online was building a site for a client in PHP and I helped provide the email form code and he e-transfered me $20 CAD for my time.
+I was officially a professional programmer!

+## Bear Spray Safety Clip

+## Shower Knob

+I broke my shower tap.
+Now it is just an exposed screw with a nut on it.
+Luckily I had a spare wrench and have been using that.
+It's not very classy or as convenient though.
+Time to print something up!

+## Switch Mount

+## Power Strip Mount

+## Now Spinning Shelf

 ## Conclusion

 I will definitely have a mindset of can I build this myself now whenever I have the desire to buy something.
 Not only would it be more fun to do, it could also be more convenient depending on the circumstances and also self-sufficient.
 If you want something done right, do it yourself :joy: